carlosavila7/obsidian-vault-forms/README.md

 - [X] Update one field updates all fields
 - [X] When deleting the content of a field that has expression, it triggers the expression to run, filling the field again.
     - Makes impossible to have the field as blank
-- [ ] Hide expression not working on dropdown fields
+- [X] Hide expression not working on dropdown fields
+    - Try to point to a text field instead of another dropdown to hide the field